camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-gemini.md

 ### Google authentication types

-The **Google Gemini Connector** currently supports two methods for authentication and authorization: based on short-lived JWT bearer token, and based on refresh token.
+The **Google Gemini Connector** currently supports two methods for authentication and authorization:

+- Based on a short-lived JWT bearer token.
+- Based on a refresh token.

-Google supports multiple ways to obtain both.
-Refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) to get up-to-date instructions or refer to the examples below.
+Google supports multiple ways to obtain both types of token.
+Refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) for current instructions, or see the examples below.

-#### Example 1: Obtaining JWT bearer token with a service account
+#### Example 1: Obtain JWT bearer token with a service account

 :::warning
 The following code snippet is for demonstration purposes only and must not be used for real production systems due to security concerns.
 For production usage, follow the [official Google guidelines](https://developers.google.com/identity/protocols/oauth2/service-account).
 :::

-Assuming you have created a service account and downloaded a JSON file with keys, run the following Python 3 snippet that prints the JWT token in the terminal:
+Assuming you have created a service account and downloaded a JSON file with keys, run the following Python 3 snippet to print the JWT token in the terminal:

 ```python
 import google.auth